Erlang-Enclave-Thesis/sgx-erlang-extension/documentation/erlangOTP-setup.md

 You should now have Erlang/OTP installed.

-**HOWEVER!** When building manually instead of installing from repo, EPMD does not seem to start, which is required for C Node and external communication!
+**HOWEVER!** When building manually instead of installing from repo, EPMD does not seem to start, which is required for C Node and other external communication!

 # Enable EPMD service